 In this post I wanted to compare the two best personal credit cards issued by Hyatt and IHG.
 If you’re someone who is considering one of these cards, but can’t or doesn’t want to get both (due to 5/24, or whatever other reason), which is a better option?
 Let’s compare these cards across a variety of factors, including welcome bonuses, annual fees, eligibility, perks, and return on spending.

 - The World of Hyatt Card offers a welcome bonus of up to 60,000 World of Hyatt points — earn 30,000 bonus points after spending $3,000 within the first three months, plus one additional bonus points per dollar on purchases that earn one point per dollar, on up to $15,000 spent in the first six months; I value World of Hyatt points at 1.5 cents each

 - The IHG Premier Card offers a welcome bonus of 175,000 IHG One Rewards bonus points after spending $3,000 on purchases in the first 3 months from account opening.
 I value IHG One Rewards points at 0.5 cents each

-Winner: Assuming you value points similarly to how I do, the IHG card offers a better bonus with a smaller spending requirement.
+Winner: Assuming you value points similarly to how I do, the Hyatt card offers a better bonus but with a much larger spend requirement.

 Comparing annual fees

 Both cards have roughly comparable annual fees after the first year:

 Winner: It’s a toss-up, as you’re looking at a $4 difference, so that shouldn’t be a deciding factor here.

 Both cards are subjected to the general Chase application rules, and here are the eligibility restrictions beyond that: